-An introduction to Asian American Studies and an exploration to the experiences of various Asian cultural groups in America.
-The commonalities and uniqueness of Chinese Americans, Vietnamese Americans, Filipino Americans, Indian Americans, Japanese Americans, Korean Americans, as well as other Asian American groups will be examined.
-New perspectives on such issues as historical legacies, stereotypes and profiling, cultural identity, generational change, occupational challenges, community advocacy and empowerment will be gained.
+An introduction to Asian American Studies and exploration of the experiences of various Asian cultural groups in America.
+The commonalities and uniqueness of Chinese Americans, Vietnamese Americans, Filipino Americans, Indian Americans, Japanese Americans, Korean Americans, as well as other Asian American groups, will be examined.
+New perspectives on such issues as historical legacies, stereotypes and profiling, cultural identity, generational change, occupational challenges, community advocacy, and empowerment will be gained.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2019-09-23 to 2019-12-13.

 ICS-022.-62Z: Online Course.
 Students must have access to a computer, the Web and an individual email address.
 Exclusively using a tablet or phone may prevent you from successfully completing a course.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382

 - Four hours lecture (48 hours total per quarter).